abstracter-io/atomic-release/docs/git-tag-based-release.md

 The initial version to use with the first release.
 (This must be a valid semantic version)

-#### stableBranchName

-Type: `string`

-The name of the branch from which stable versions are released.

-"v1.0.0" is a stable version
-"v1.1.0-beta.0" is a pre release version ("beta");

 #### preReleaseBranches*

 Type: `object literal`